-ASU’s Microbiota Transplant Therapy (MTT) reduced autism severity in 83% of severe-rated children to 17% severe after two years, now entering Phase 3 trials.
+ASU’s Microbiota Transplant Therapy (MTT) reduced severe autism ratings from 83% to 17% over two years; Phase 3 trials now need funding for FDA approval.

 Key Takeaways

-Phase 2 placebo-controlled adult trial showed statistically significant improvements in GI symptoms and receptive language; marginal gains in tantrums, stimming, and cognition.
+Phase 2 placebo-controlled adult trial showed statistically significant improvements in GI symptoms, receptive language, and overall autism symptom scores vs. placebo.

 Hacker News Comment Review